angular/angular/modules/angular2/docs/core/02_directives.md

 #### Shadow DOM effects on Directive DI

 Shadow DOM provides an encapsulation for components, so as a general rule it does not allow directive injections to cross the shadow DOM boundaries.
-To remedy this, declaritively specify the required component as an injectable.
+To remedy this, declaratively specify the required component as an injectable.

 ```
 @Component({